ThiThuGiangLuu/ACS-adoption-decision-pathway/README.md

 ### The R project
 `ACS-adoption-decision-pathway.Rproj` is where we stored our R project.

+### The documented description of the testing impact pathway method
+`SI1-Method description.Rmd` or `SI1-Method-description.html` files contains Rmarkdown file and the html output describing the testing impact pathway method

 ### Description of variables collected from farmer survey
 `diffusion-variable-description.xlsx` contains description of data used for analysis.